 Crossing guards are on duty from 7:45 a.m. until 9 am and from 2 pm to 4 pm each school day.
-All students shall enter school through the front doors on Sylvan Street.
-All late arrivals after 8:45 a.m. must be escorted into the school's main doors to the main office to be signed in by a parent when arriving late.
+All students shall enter school through the doors on Vreeland or Pierrepont.
+All late arrivals after 8:30 a.m. shall enter school through the main door and should report to the main office.
+Students must then be signed in by a parent when arriving late.

-Students should not arrive to school before 8:30 a.m. since there is no supervision for the children before this time.
-If you are unable to watch your child until 8:30 a.m., you should enroll your child in the before school care program - Meadowlands YMCA.
+Students should not arrive to school before 8:10 a.m. since there is no supervision for the children before this time.
+If you are unable to watch your child until 8:10 a.m., you should enroll your child in the before school care program - Meadowlands YMCA.
 Please contact the Meadowlands YMCA at 201-955-5300 to enroll.

 The safety and well being of the children is our prime concern; obeying the law is a must.
 For these reasons we do not condone double-parking around our buildings.
-The drop off lane starts on Highland Cross, near Mountain Way and continues west until Sylvan Street where the lane continues right onto Sylvan Street to the front of the school.
-Parents must pull up to the cones and have the student exit.
-These lanes should not be used by children who cannot exit independently from the car, families that need extra time, or by parents that need to watch students walk to the door.
-Parents must stay in the car as the students exit independently.
+There are drop off lanes on Vreeland and Montross Avenues.
+Parents must pull up to the cones and have student exit.
+These lanes should not be used by families that need extra time or need to watch students walk to the door.
+Parents must stay in the car as students exit independently.
 School personnel cannot assist students exiting their car.

-Parents that wish to park in a legal spot and walk to school may walk their children to the front of the building.
+Parents that wish to park in a legal spot and walk to school may walk their children to the school doors.
 Parents may not enter the school.
-Please note that the traffic patterns of Highland Cross and Sylvan Street are adjusted during drop off and pick up times and this should be taken into consideration when arriving.